aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex2pipeline/Step3.en.md

 ![AggregateTable items](/images/event-driven-architecture/lab1/aggregate-table-items.png)

 {{% notice info %}}
 AWS Event: If Steps 1, 2, and 3 of *Lab 1* were completed successfully you should start gaining score points within one to two minutes.
 Please check the scoreboard!
-You can see the scoreboard by going to your team dashboard in Event Engine, clicking on `Readme`, and clicking on the link to the scoreboard.
+Ask your lab moderator to provide a link to the scoreboard.
 {{% /notice %}}

 Continue on to: [Lab 2]({{< ref "event-driven-architecture/ex3fixbugs" >}})